kjosib/kjosib.github.io/Talk/Success Story.md

 Now, here it where it gets horribly dangerous.

-You see that surprising turn of events; how you have a new puzzle.
+You see that surprising turn of events; now you have a new puzzle.
 This starts to get fun.
 You're on hunt; sleuthing and solving a puzzle.
 You get a hit of neurotransmitters and begin to associate the debugger with pleasure.

-But here's what makes that mind-altering drug so dangerous:
+It's a dangerous, mind-altering drug.

 By the time you've fired up the debugger, you've given up on logic and abstraction;
 you are reduced to the least-efficient form of reasoning: enumeration of cases.